monsieurluge/atom-distraction-free-ui-theme/README.md

 ## Details

- - the tree view is not visible by default, you need to hover it to see its content
+ - the tree view (well, the entire left panel) is a floating element, better displayed only when necessary via the dedicated key binding
- - the pending tabs are faded into the background
+ - the tabs list is faded when not hovered
- - the active tab is brighter and displayed with a subtle background
+ - the active tab is the one with a dot displayed under its title
- - the active text editor tab is bigger and moved on top of the editor
  - many of the borders (panels, tabs, lists) are removed
  - less colors and contrasts